vdorot/outwave.js/README.md

 ##Getting started

-Media files have to be processed before they can be viewed effectively, so using Outwave.js requires to steps.
-Using the preprocessor to generate a downsampled file and loading the generated file in the browser.
+Media files have to be processed before they can be viewed effectively, so using Outwave.js requires two steps - using the preprocessor to generate a downsampled file and loading the generated file in the browser.
 The datafiles can be hosted by any ordinary HTTP server like Apache or nginx.

 ###Preprocessor